sbcshop/Raspberry-Pi-Pico-RFID-Expansion/README.md

 <img src="https://cdn.shopify.com/s/files/1/1217/2104/files/My_Video_3_1024x1024.gif?v=1614942246" />

-Note: You can use any other GPIO of Raspberry Pi Pico by removing default jumper and connection it to GPIO using jumper cables.
+<b>Note:</b> You can use any other GPIO of Raspberry Pi Pico by removing default jumper and connection it to GPIO using jumper cables.